 First Aid: Insect Stings and Bites

-Although insect stings and bites can be irritating, in most cases symptoms begin to disappear by the next day and don't require medical care.
-However, kids who are allergic to some insect stings or bites may sometimes have life-threatening symptoms that need emergency treatment.
+Insect stings and bites can be irritating.
+But in most cases, symptoms begin to disappear by the next day and don't need medical care.
+However, kids who are allergic to insect stings or bites might get life-threatening symptoms that need emergency treatment.

 Signs and Symptoms

 Of a mild reaction: